-Applications are invited for a month-long course in modern Dutch, early modern Dutch/paleography, and archival research in Belgium (Flanders)*, each section of which can be taken separately.
+Applications are invited for a month-long course in modern Dutch, early modern Dutch/paleography, and archival research in Belgium (Flanders), each section of which can be taken separately.
 The course is free-of-charge.
-Funding has been provided through the Nederlandse Taalunie and by the University of Amsterdam.
+Funding has been provided through the Nederlandse Taalunie (Dutch Language Union).
+Additional funding will be provided by the General Delegation of the Government of Flanders to the USA.

 The course has three distinct sections, and students may apply to any or all three (with the exception that students cannot apply to only the third section in Belgium).
 A single letter of application will suffice for any section(s) of the course, but applicants should be sure to include the appropriate supporting materials for the particular section(s) of the course to which application is being made.
 Applicants are requested to clearly state which sections they are applying to, by stating it in boldface on the letter of purpose.